 People at higher risk of developing severe illness with COVID-19 are encouraged to monitor public health advice and take extra precautions to protect their health, especially when out and about.
 They should also take extra precautions to avoid contact with anyone who has cold or flu-like symptoms, including children who might not fully understand physical distancing boundaries.

 It is important to discuss the situation with your GP or specialist and consider developing a COVID-19 Action Plan to help manage risk.

 If you are a person with a disability who also has a health condition that places you at higher risk, you are not restricted to your home because of this advice.
-You may move around the community, go shopping, see friends, or do something you enjoy, if you feel comfortable and is supported by medical advice you may have sought or is in your COVID-19 Action Plan
+You may move around the community, go shopping, see friends, or do something you enjoy, if you feel comfortable and supported by medical advice you may have sought or is found in your COVID-19 Action Plan.

 You must stay at your home if you are diagnosed with COVID-19 and have been directed to be in isolation.
 You must also stay home if someone you know has been diagnosed, and you have been identified as a close contact.
 In this instance, you are required to quarantine for 14 days.
 You will be notified if this is the case.